ying-tang/help-documentation/_troubleshooting/Troubleshooting_FAQ.md

 ```
 #### Why is access to port 25 not working for my outbound email?

+SoftLayer no longer allows outbound connections through TCP port 25 (SMTP) on new accounts.
 Please refer to the following article for more information:

 https://knowledgelayer.softlayer.com/procedure/outbound-email-port-25